OneCDOnly/SortMyQPKGs/docs/README.md

 This package will automatically ensure the launch-order of your other QPKGs is correct.

+> [!NOTE]
-**NOTE**: SortMyQPKGs is no-longer effective on QTS 5.2.0 or-later, as these QTS versions have been modified to start QPKGs asynchronously.
+> SortMyQPKGs is no-longer effective on QTS 5.2.0 or-later, as these QTS versions have been modified to start QPKGs asynchronously.
 I can't force QTS to load QPKGs in a specific order anymore.

-QPKGs must now make use of the 'Dependency' key.
+> QPKGs must now make use of the 'Dependency' key.
 This requires QPKG developers to name any other QPKGs their QPKG depends-on and to set this key post-install with the other QPKG names as the key value.

-If you're running QTS 5.2.0 or-later, you can uninstall SortMyQPKGs.
+> If you're running QTS 5.2.0 or-later, you can uninstall SortMyQPKGs.

 Every QPKG will fit into one of three possible groups: